ZenulAbidin/Decimal/README.md

 # xFD

 xFD is a fixed-point library for C++, with support for all arithmetic functions, as well as many scientific functions and constants.
 Numbers are stored as base-10 in a deque, enabling arbitrary-precision arithmetic.
 Full support for IEEE-754 special numbers is also available.
+Say goodbye to [0.1 + 0.2 != 0.3](https://0.30000000000000004.com/) errors - xFD can calculate these values correctly.

 The library is desiged for you to use the class as if it was a primitive type, by introducing a user-defined-lieral for constants, and making all math functions static and short to type.